rszemplinski/cmdql/README.md

 ## ⚡️ Features

-* **GraphQL-like Querying**: Leverage a syntax reminiscent of GraphQL to fetch, mutate, and subscribe to data points across your infrastructure and services.
+* **GQL-like Querying**: Leverage a syntax reminiscent of GraphQL to fetch, mutate, and subscribe to data points across your infrastructure and services.
 This intuitive querying mechanism makes data retrieval and manipulation as simple as writing a query.

 * **Multi-Source Data Aggregation:** Aggregate data from multiple sources such as server metrics, application logs, network statistics, and more, all within a single query framework.